btudorache/artbazar/README.md

 * Add Ecommerce microservice and connect the microservices using a messaging queue
 * Come up with a logo using figma or other design tools
 * Generate users and content using generative machine learning tools
+* !!
+Add a "AI Art" or "Generate AI Art" section using some form of ML
+* Maybe add support for audio files (for musicians)